Skip To Content

 DURING A RECENT DINNER WITH FRIENDS, we were talking about our childhood educational experiences, and I shared that I had attended a private all-girls high school.
 I’ll always be grateful to my parents for that opportunity.
 They moved to the United States from Nicaragua during the country’s civil war and struggled to build a new life for themselves.
 But despite their hardships, they never lost sight of the power of education.

 It’s a bedrock belief that most Hispanic-Latinos share and helps to explain why my family, new to the U.S., clipped coupons, shopped at yard sales and chose to put the money they did have into sending their kids to better schools.
-In fact, a study by Merrill, “Diverse Viewpoints: Exploring Wealth in the Hispanic-Latino Community,” found that affluent Hispanic-Latinos largely share the belief that a traditional higher education is essential, not just for career success, but also as an important marker of community achievement.1 That may be part of the reason that the percentage of Hispanic-Latino Americans ages 25–29 who have earned at least a bachelor’s degree more than doubled from 2000 to 2021.2
+In fact, a 2022 survey by Pew Research Center found that 57% of Hispanic-Latino parents believe that it’s extremely or very important that their children earn a college degree compared with 41% of all parents.1 That may be part of the reason that the percentage of Hispanic-Latino Americans ages 25–29 who have completed at least four years of college nearly tripled from 2002 to 2022.2

 Switch to Accessibility Friendly View